Shekou International School: Campuses

 Jingshan was once the community heart of the Villas and includes library, indoor gymnasium, swimming pool, cafeteria, and sporting fields.
 Specialist language schools also occupy this campus with French International Programme and Heritage German Program here.

 The Bay is located at Gangwan Avenue, right across the street from the Shekou old port.

 Net Valley is located in the heart of the Shekou residential and innovation area at Net Valley.
-The Net Valley campus is nearly two times bigger than previous Secondary campus in the Coastal Rose Garden Complex, also known as Bayside.
-With over 12400 m^{2} of learning spaces, the building provides for more performing and creative arts, specialist sciences, and the full complement of curricular choices as well as a library, cafeteria, and theater.
+The Net Valley campus is nearly two times bigger than previous Secondary campus in the Coastal Rose Garden Complex.
+With over 12400 m^{2} of learning spaces, the building provides for performing, creative arts, specialist sciences, and the full complement of curricular choices as well as a library, cafeteria, and theater.
 On this campus, outdoor space includes a basketball yard and leisure areas.
-Along with the large gymnasium which is an easy ten-minute bus ride from the Net Valley campus, the school provides first-class engagement in sports.
+Along with a large gymnasium, the school provides first-class engagement in sports.